How Students Find Ideas for Books and Articles to Read in Accelerated Reader

 Book and Article Ideas

-On the Reading tab, students will see "Top Book Ideas for You", "Top Article Ideas For You", Nonfiction Book Ideas, and Award-Winning Book Ideas.
-Students will see a series of book or article covers below each heading (as shown below).
+Under Discover Books, students will see Top Book Ideas for You, Nonfiction Book Ideas, and Award-Winning Book Ideas.
+Students will see a series of book covers below each heading (as shown below).

 Accelerated Reader suggests books and articles for students based on:

 Students can also start a quiz, read an article, or read a myON book.

 Searching for Books or Articles to Read

-Finding Articles by Topic
+Finding Articles by Category

-Students can also find articles to read by topic category.
-The student selects one of the article categories at the top of the page.
+Students can also find articles to read by category.
+The student selects one of the article categories at the bottom of the page.

 If the student sees an article in that category that he or she would like to read, the student selects Read & Take Quiz.
 Notice that when you select a category, Accelerated Reader applies the "Articles" and "Non-Fiction" filters on the left side of the page, and the category name is in the search field.
 The student can clear these selections by clicking the x next to the category name in the search field ("Education" in the example below).